-Keep Away from the Bland
+1. Keep Away from the Bland

 While sending a selfie to someone or uploading it to the Internet, you need to lend it some character, some personality.
-Reaction shots make up some of the best received selfies out there as they give a certain context to the shot instead of a formulaic straight smile.
+Reaction shots make up some of the best-received selfies out there as they give a certain context to the shot instead of a formulaic straight smile.

-Size up a Square Shot
+2. Size up a Square Shot

 Most of the selfies are taken to be shared online on Instagram and other such social sharing sites with your friends and the world at large.
 This being the case, it makes sense to have a properly sized shot to avoid the unnecessary cropping process before putting it online.

-With the generous size of iPhone 6, you can now grip it in a convenient manner to take a clear selfie.
+With the generous size of the latest iPhones, you can now grip it in a convenient manner to take a clear selfie.
 The size is big enough to enable you to hold your iPhone properly so that the thumb of your left hand or the index finger of your right hand should get positioned aptly on the up volume button when you extend your hands for a shot.

-A Shot from the Right Angle can be Magical
+4. A Shot from the Right Angle can be Magical

 Like with general photography, the sense of angles plays a very important role in taking amazing selfies.
 Shooting a picture from a very low angle below your face can leave you with an undesirable profile of your face with non-existent double chins and possibly weary looking eyelids.
 Going for an angle too high can also leave you looking weird and in a pose way out of style.